megabar/megabar/README.md

 ### Creating New Seeds (New Deterministic System)

-If you have additions to the 'core data' and would like them to be a part of the 'mega_bar seeds', run this command:
+If you have additions to the 'core data' and would like them to be a part of the 'mega_bar seeds', follow these steps:

+#### 1. Dump Seeds from Your Application

 ```bundle exec rake mega_bar:dump_deterministic_seeds```